rpm-software-management/dnf/doc/api_cli.rst

     .. attribute:: success_exit_status

       The return status of the DNF command on success.
 Defaults to ``0``.

+    .. attribute:: transaction_display

+      An additional instance of a subclass of :class:`dnf.callback.TransactionProgress` used to report information about an ongoing transaction.
 .. class:: Command

   Base class of every DNF command.